 Xiaojing’s research focuses on the role of TET proteins in regulatory T cells and mechanistic regulation of regulatory T cell stability.

 I am a bioengineering Ph.D. student at the University of California, San Diego.
-I work in Anjana Rao’s lab at the La Jolla Institute for Allergy and Immunology.
+I work in Anjana Rao’s lab at the La Jolla Institute for Immunology.

 Engineer the immune system to better fight disease.
 I’m testing ways to prevent CD8 cell exhaustion.
 CD8 cells can become exhausted if they encounter antigen for prolonged times like in a chronic infection or large tumor.
 Exhausted CD8 cells cannot effectively kill their targets and preventing CD8 exhaustion will help them survive longer to kill more of their targets.

 Use the immune system to develop cellular therapies that fight diseases like cancer, infection, and autoimmunity.